Who Is Kanye West?

 West returned to music in November 2010 with his fifth album — with paranoid celebrity and rampant consumption the dominant themes: it was a bombastic and towering monument to self-aggrandizement that sounded "like an instant greatest hits" according to Pitchfork.
 It was the best and worst of Kanye West rolled into one: a magnum opus that bordered on the delusional.
 It yielded four singles, including "Monster," on which West, Jay Z and Rick Ross were memorably battered into runners-up spots by a blistering guest verse from Nicki Minaj.
 West and his old sparring partner Jay Z then released a collaborative album, Watch the Throne in 2011 — it yielded seven singles including "Otis" and "Niggas in Paris"; and added three more Grammy wins to West's and Jay Z's respective hauls (they both have 21 each).

 Marriage to Kim Kardashian and Children

 In 2012 West released a compilation album, Cruel Summer, showcasing artists on his GOOD Music label.
 But that year the headlines were more concerned over his relationship with the reality-TV star Kim Kardashian, which began in April.
 They got engaged in October 21, 2013, after West proposed at the AT&T baseball stadium in San Francisco, and they married on May 24, 2014, in the historic Fort di Belvedere in Italy.
 Andrea Bocelli sang as Kardashian walked down the aisle, in front of guests that included the designer Rachel Roy, the tennis champion Serena Williams, the film director Steve McQueen and music stars John Legend, Q-Tip, Rick Rubin, Tyga and Lana Del Ray.
 The couple have three children: daughter North (born June 15, 2013) son Saint (born December 5, 2015) and another daughter (born via surrogate January 15, 2018).
-The couple is expecting their fourth child via surrogate in 2019.
+The couple welcomed their fourth child, son Psalm, via surrogate in May 2019.